shubhs2060/async-middleware/readme.md

 # Escape-Try-Catch

 Escape-Try-Catch is an npm package that helps you in escaping the traditional try catch mechanism .
-You can freely write your code without thinking of error handling for your async calls
+You can freely write your code without thinking of error handling for your async calls.
+New Versions also updated with MS Teams Middleware so you can utilize it to alert your messages on teams channel.

 ## Installation